Embedded-AMS/EmbeddedProto_Example_STM32_UART/README.md

 # Running the code

-Connect the NUCLEO via the usb programmer and use STM32CubeIDE to build and program the microcontroller on it.
+Connect the NUCLEO via the usb programmer and use STM32CubeIDE to build and program the micro controller on it.
 Next find out which comport has been allocated for the NUCLEO.
 In the example code below it was ttyACM0.
 Next go to the desktop folder, activate the virtual environment and run the script.

 ```bash
 cd desktop